 Infectious Diseases Graduate Training

-The Infectious Diseases Training Program at the University of Virginia is in its 4th decade.
-The Program goal is to provide a rich interdisciplinary experience in infectious diseases research.
-Research themes encompass the immunology, epidemiology and pathogenesis of infectious diseases.
+The NIH/NIAD supported Infectious Diseases Training Program at the University of Virginia is in its 4th decade.
+The Program’s goal is to provide a rich interdisciplinary experience in cutting edge infectious diseases research.
+Research themes include immunology, host susceptibility to infection, epidemiology, host-pathogen interactions, and pathogenesis of infectious diseases.
 The centerpiece of our program is side-by-side education of predoctoral students, PhD and MD postdoctoral fellows.
-Their training is enriched by special activities of the Program, including graduate coursework in infectious diseases, MPH and MS programs in clinical research, research-in progress sessions and journal clubs.
+The training is enriched by special activities of the Program, including graduate coursework in infectious diseases, MPH and MS programs in clinical research, translational journal club, research-in progress sessions and journal clubs.

 The Program draws from a highly collaborative faculty from eight departments and two research centers at the School of Medicine.
 The average Preceptor has trained > 10 pre- or postdoctoral students, but select "up and coming" junior faculty are also included.
 The faculty are well-funded from both federal and private sources, providing student research activities with excellent financial and technological support.
 Laboratories are well-equipped with modern and sophisticated instrumentation to enable advanced experimentation.